mattpolzin/OpenAPIDiff/README.md

 You can pass `mattpolzin2/openapi-diff` the `--markdown` flag in addition to the two API document files to produce a markdown diff instead of the default plaintext diff.

+You can pass `mattpolzin2/openapi-diff` the `--fast` flag to use faster (though less battle-tested) JSON parsing.
+The flag currently has no effect on YAML parsing.

 For all options, see the `--help`.

 ### Library